sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 ## Setting up the Environment

-To set up the environment for this project, I utilized Azure DevOps and Terraform to deploy the proprietary solution for Azure.
-The solution included various resources such as Azure Functions, Synapse serverless instance, and storage accounts, all of which were deployed using Terraform.
+The environment used for this project was Azure DevOps and Terraform for deploying the proprietary solution on Azure.
+The solution involved multiple resources, including Azure Functions and Synapse serverless instances which were all deployed using Terraform.
+Additionally, other components related to the solution were deployed using Azure Pipelines.

 The Terraform code is deployed using Azure Devops Pipelines and several <code>__variables__</code> are replaced before running <code>terraform apply</code> allowing for some of the tricks I see in the code later.
 The default Azure Devops agents also have both [Azure CLI and PowerShell installed](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md).